WouaLabs/Wouamatrimony-Docs/docs/src/doc/docs/developer_guide/extension_points.md

 ### Creating documentation models

-The documentation models are created.
+The documentation models are created

 This step uses `DokkaCore.sourceToDocumentableTranslator` entry point.
 All extensions registered using this entry point will be invoked.
 Each of them is required to implement `SourceToDocumentableTranslator` interface: